QuestionBlock64/QuestionBlock64/README.md

 Currently, I'm engineering a custom standalone 2D platformer in the Godot engine.
 It's a personal project dedicated to a close friend (who stars as the protagonist).

-On the modding front, I'm leading the development of the **MiSide Multiplayer Mod**, pioneering two-player network synchronization and animation handling using the BepInEx framework.
+On the modding front, I'm leading the development of the **MiSide Multiplayer Mod**, pioneering multi-player network synchronization and animation handling using the BepInEx framework.
 When I'm not coding or designing UI for my custom software launcher, I'm usually diving into complex video game lore, experimenting with Windows OS architecture and kernel-level behaviors.

 ---